atata-framework/atata.io/components/button.md

 ### Navigation

-It is possible to pass another gereric argument of `PageObject` type, meaning that after the click the navigation to this `PageObject` should be performed.
-Works the same way for the control and delegate.
+It is possible to pass another generic argument of `PageObject` type, meaning that after the click on the button the navigation to this `PageObject` is performed.
+It works the same way for the control and delegate.

 ```cs
 using Atata;